open-mmlab/mmsegmentation/docs/en/advanced_guides/engine.md

 Hooks have corresponding priorities; the higher the priority, the earlier the runner calls them.
 If the priorities are the same, the calling order is consistent with the hook registration order.

-Users are not recommended to modify the default hook priorities.
-Please refer to [MMEngine hooks documentation](https://github.com/open-mmlab/mmengine/blob/main/docs/en/tutorials/hook.md) to understand the hook priority definitions.
+It is not recommended for users to modify the default hook priorities.
+Please refer to the [MMEngine hooks documentation](https://github.com/open-mmlab/mmengine/blob/main/docs/en/tutorials/hook.md) to understand the hook priority definitions.

 The following are the default hooks used in MMSegmentation: